Daniel13713/holbertonschool-higher_level_programming/0x06-python-classes/README.md

 #### 4. Access and update private attribute
 property def size(self): to retrieve it property setter def size(self, value): to set it

+#### 5. Printing a square
+Public instance method: def my_print(self): that prints in stdout the square with the character #:
+  - if size is equal to 0, print an empty line